featbit/featbit-docs/pages/gitbook/tech-stack/architecture-professional.md

 ### Feature flag / Segment changes data flow

-When a user changes a feature flag or a segment from the UI, in addition to store data in MongoDB, the API server also pushes the changes to Kafka, Evaluation server reads those changes, update Redis, evaluate feature flags related to the changes and sends related feature flags or evaluation results to client/server side SDK through WebSocket connections.&#x20;
+When a user changes a feature flag or a segment from the UI, in addition to store data in MongoDB, the API server also pushes the changes to Kafka, Evaluation server reads those changes, update Redis, evaluate feature flags related to the changes and sends related feature flags or evaluation results to client/server side SDK through WebSocket connections.

 <figure><img src="../.gitbook/assets/image (209).png" alt=""><figcaption><p>Feature flag / Segment changes data flow</p></figcaption></figure>